-Mortality: The mortality assumptions are based on mortality rates resulting from the most recent CalPERS Experience Study adopted by the CalPERS Board in November 2021.
-For purposes of the mortality rates, the rates incorporate Generational Mortality to capture on-going morality improvement using 80% of Scale MP 2020 published by the Society of Actuaries.
+The mortality assumptions are based on mortality rates resulting from the most recent CalPERS Experience Study adopted by the CalPERS Board in November 2021.
+For purposes of the mortality rates, the rates incorporate Generational Mortality to capture on-going mortality improvement using 80% of Scale MP 2020 published by the Society of Actuaries.
 Generational mortality explicitly assumes that members born more recently will live longer than the members born before them thereby capturing the mortality improvement seen in the past and expected continued improvement.
+Post-retirement base rates were determined by weighting experience by benefits.
+Pre-retirement rates are based on headcount weighting.
 For more details, please refer to the 2021 experience study report that can be found on the CalPERS website.
+Rates vary by age and gender are shown in the tables below.
+These tables only contain a sample of the 2017 base table rates for illustrative purposes.

-Pre-Retirement Mortality
+Pre-Retirement Mortality Rates